jrothwell/VersionedCodable/README.md

 * `@Model` types have to be classes.
 This may not be appropriate if you want to use value types.
 * `SwiftData` is part of the OS, and **not** part of Swift's standard library like `Codable` is.
 If you're intending to target non-Apple platforms, or OS versions earlier than the ones released in 2023, you'll find your code doesn't compile if it references `SwiftData`.

-I encourage you to experiment and find the solution that works for you as well.
-But my current advice is:
+I encourage you to experiment and find the solution that works for you.
+But my current suggestion is:

 * If you need a very lightweight way of versioning your `Codable` types and will handle persistence yourself, or if you need to version value types (`struct`s instead of `class`es)---consider `VersionedCodable`.
 * If you're creating very complex types that have relations between them, and you're only targeting Apple platforms including and after the 2023 major versions---consider `SwiftData`.

 ### Is there a version for Kotlin/Java/Android?
 **No.** `VersionedCodable` is an open-source part of [Unspool](https://unspool.app), a photo tagging app for macOS which will not have an Android version for the foreseeable future.
 I don't see why it *wouldn't* be feasible to do something similar in Kotlin, but be warned that `VersionedCodable` relies heavily on Swift having a built-in encoding/decoding mechanism and an expressive type system.
-The JVM may make it difficult to achieve the same behaviour in a similarly expressive way.
+The JVM may make it difficult to achieve the same behaviour in a similarly safe and expressive way.

 ### We want to use this in our financial/medical/regulated app but need guarantees about security, provenance, non-infringement, etc.
 Well, I must tell you that [under the terms of the MIT licence](LICENSE.md), `VersionedCodable` 'is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement,' and 'in no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.'